NDaruwalla/portfolio/README.md

 * The page is responsive to various screens and devices and the layout adapts to various viewports

-## URL to deployed application
+## Deployed application

-* The URL of the deployed application. https://ndaruwalla.github.io/portfolio/
+The URL of the deployed application. https://ndaruwalla.github.io/portfolio/

+## GitHub repository

-* The URL of the GitHub repository that contains my code. https://github.com/NDaruwalla/portfolio/
+The URL of the GitHub repository that contains my code. https://github.com/NDaruwalla/portfolio/